PaulESantos/RDataScience/07_03_RMarkdown_Tools.md

 # Applications (with Shiny)

+Ok, so this isn't R markdown, but its another way to use interactive widgets shown above that is related.
 If you find the interactive components useful, it only a small jump to full app development with `shiny`

-This isn't R markdown, but rather another way to use interactive widgets.

 ## Motivation